 - not visiting the dining hall or attending classes in person

 - wearing a mask to go quickly to the bathroom

 - contacting Norton Medical Center for medical guidance on whether COVID-19 testing or other care is required

-- contacting Cynthia Maricle, Associate Director of Health Services when tested for COVID-19
+- contacting Valerie Tobia LICSW, MPH, Director of Counseling and Health Services when tested for COVID-19

 - moving into isolation while awaiting COVID-19 testing result